gstripling/Generative_AI/SPL- Explore and Evaluate Model Garden/instructions/en.md

 What is my estimated monthly mortgage payment on a 30 year loan at today's current interest rates?
 Show me some homes for sale in zip code 33020
 ```
-5. Examine the response.

-7. Enter the following and click __Submit__.
+6. Enter the following and click __Submit__.
 Here, you are adding one line of text, "What cities are in area code 330320?"
 Examine the response.

 ```
 My credit score is 650